Our City

 Posted on 15 September 2021

 Vice-chairman and president of NBA team Toronto Raptors, Masai Ujiri has reaffirmed his commitment to the team and growing more exciting talent, in a recent interview.
-During a chat with Jayme Poisson, host of CBC’s Front Burner podcast, Ujiri spoke on several topics including his decision to stay with the Raptors franchise, its future, the legacy of six-time NBA All-Star Kyle Lowry, g ...
+During a chat with Jayme Poisson, host of CBC’s Front Burner podcast, Ujiri spoke on several topics including his decision to stay with the Raptors franchise, its future, the legacy of six-time NBA All-Star Kyle Low ...

 Our City 0